Open Source Web Radio with Icecast and Raspberry PI

 Prepare Operating System

-Start installing you OS.
-I strongly suggest to use Raspberry PI OS Lite (for a fast, headless operating system).
+Start installing your OS.
+I strongly suggest using Raspberry PI OS Lite (for a fast, headless operating system).
 But you can also install Raspberry PI OS Desktop, in this case working from its terminal console.

 Make your OS up to date.
 From terminal: